Collections and Research

 Clothing and accessories comprise over a quarter of the historic objects; the oldest date back to the late 18th century while the most recent were created in the 21st century.
 The collection also features everyday objects, mainly from the 19th and early 20th centuries: bowls, spoons, baskets and other domestic items, weapons of war, masks and drums, hunting and fishing equipment and materials related to transportation.
 Many objects exemplify the creative integration of Aboriginal forms and Euro-Canadian styles.
 Artefacts from the Arctic regions make up one of the collection’s largest sections, thanks to their geographical and historical scope; those from the Eastern Woodlands and the Northwest Coast are among the oldest and rarest.

-Meet the curator Guislaine Lemay and learn more about her expertise and what she does.
+Meet the curator Jonathan Lainey and learn more about his expertise and what he does.

 Explore this collection